Rangi42/tilemap-studio/README.md

 The [example/](example/) directory contains different formats of tilemaps and tileset graphics.
 In particular, [pokecrystal/town_map_pokegear.png](example/pokecrystal/town_map_pokegear.png) is a colored-in combination of tileset graphics from [pokecrystal](https://github.com/pret/pokecrystal), useful for viewing any Town Map in a project based on it.

-More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7691/).
+More information is at the [Skeetendo Forums](https://hax.iimarckus.org/topic/7691/) or [PokéCommunity](https://www.pokecommunity.com/showthread.php?p=10075626).
 If you have questions or comments, please go there.

 ![Screenshot](screenshot.png)